green255/docker-compose-laravel/README.md

 1. rename setup.env to .env

 #### Fresh Laravel Instance
-1. Run ```docker-composer run --rm composer create-project --remove-vcs laravel/laravel laravel "9.x"```
+1. Run ```docker-compose run --rm composer create-project --remove-vcs laravel/laravel laravel "9.x"```

 #### Migrate an Existing Project's Codebase
 1. Copy & paste the .env variables from your project into the "Laravel" section of the .env that we renamed above